 What Is Zika Virus?

-Zika is a virus that a person can catch if bitten by an infected mosquito.
-First seen in Africa about 70 years ago, the virus recently has spread throughout the world, particularly in tropical areas where certain types of mosquitoes live.
+Zika is a virus that a person can catch through the bite of an infected mosquito.
+Outbreaks of the virus have happened throughout the world, particularly in tropical areas where certain types of mosquitoes live.

-The main problem with Zika is its effect on unborn babies.
-In pregnant women, the virus can cause miscarriages, stillborn babies, or babies with birth defects.
-One serious birth defect caused by Zika is microcephaly.
-In microcephaly (the medical word for small head), a baby's brain and skull don't grow properly, so the baby will have severe developmental and health problems.
+The virus is of most concern for pregnant women and those who may become pregnant.
+In pregnant women, the virus can cause miscarriages, stillborn babies, or babies born with birth defects.
+One serious birth defect caused by Zika (ZEE-kuh) is microcephaly (the medical word for small head).
+When a baby has microcephaly, the brain and skull don't grow properly and the baby may have delayed development.
+Zika also has been linked to other serious problems in babies, such as eye problems, hearing loss, and seizures.

 The most common way a person can get Zika is from being bitten by an Aedes aegypti or Aedes albopictus mosquito that's infected with the virus.
 These mosquitoes live in places that have tropical or mild climates.

 Because the Zika virus can pass from an infected mom-to-be to her unborn baby, it's important to take precautions if you're pregnant or think you might become pregnant.
-If you live in an area with Zika outbreaks, do your best to prevent mosquito bites, use condoms to prevent getting Zika through sex, and talk to your doctor.
+If you live in or visit an area with Zika outbreaks, do your best to prevent mosquito bites and use condoms to prevent getting Zika through sex.

 Zika virus isn't as contagious as some other viruses.
 It doesn't spread from person to person through sneezes and coughs, as colds and the flu do.
 People can't get Zika from casual contact, like holding hands.